mozammal/kafka-hello-stream/README.md

 [docker]: https://docs.docker.com/compose/install/

-Once Docker Compose is installed, you can start the application the following command:
+Once Docker Compose is installed, you can start the application using the following command:

 ```sh
 $ make start